-Rationale: Improper or inadequate sanitation or use of improper chemical concentrations can lead to contamination of food, ingredients, packaging materials and food contact surfaces.
+Improper or inadequate sanitation or use of improper chemical concentrations can lead to contamination of food, ingredients, packaging materials and food contact surfaces.

-Interpretation: An establishment must be maintained in a clean manner.
+An establishment must be maintained in a clean manner.
 Cleaning and sanitation must be achieved through cleaning schedules and procedures, including chemical concentrations.
 To meet this requirement, you should:

-- Ensure schedules and clear procedures are in place; - Ensure chemicals are approved for use in a food establishment (e.g., processing equipment and sugar house); - Clean equipment away from actively in use sap storages, processing, packaging and storage areas, remove/move packaging, and product away from area being cleaned prior to cleaning equipment and surrounding areas; - Provide the necessary training to staff.
+- Ensure schedules and clear procedures are in place. - Ensure chemicals are approved for use in a food establishment (i.e., for cleaning and maintaining food/beverage packing and processing equipment). - Clean equipment away from areas where processing and packing are occurring and away from storage areas.
+Remove/ move packaging and product away from area being cleaned prior to cleaning equipment and surrounding areas. - Conduct a pre-operational/postoperational inspection of equipment production, packing and storage areas to ensure they are clean from dust, dirt, food debris, excessive grease, pest activity and foreign material. - Provide the necessary training of staff.

+Checklist

+☐ Sanitation Program

-- ☐ Sanitation Program: - ☐ Sanitation schedule/frequency for all equipment and facility areas, utensils/tools, waste, work gear, carts, pans, pails, sap storage tanks, transfer hoses, tanks, barrels, reusable filters, RO, etc. (e.g., daily, weekly, monthly, pre and post-season) - ☐ Cleaning and sanitizing procedures (methods for dry cleaning, pressure washing, cleaning with steam/hot water, handling chemicals, chemical concentrations, PPE, proper handling, etc.) - ☐ Pre-operational/Post-operational inspection procedures: after cleaning and before product is handled, the processing, packing and storage areas, and equipment are clean and free from dust, dirt, food product, and excessive grease - ☐ Sanitation Record(s) - ☐ Employee training
+- ☐ Sanitation schedule/frequency for all equipment and facility areas, production and packaging equipment/reusable containers, utensils/tools (i.e., scoops, knives), waste, work gear, carts, washable pallets etc. (i.e., - Cleaning and sanitizing procedures (methods for cleaning (wet or dry), pressure washing, handling chemicals, chemical concentrations, PPE, etc.)

+daily, weekly, monthly, pre and post-season)

+☐ Pre-operational/post-operational inspection procedures: after cleaning and before product is handled, the production and packaging area, storage areas and equipment (where applicable) are clean and free from dust, dirt, food debris and excessive grease

+☐ Sanitation Records

+- Environmental Monitoring Program (procedures and records) conducted to monitor the presence or absence of pathogens, food spoilage organisms or allergens in the plant environment, if applicable (see appendix) - Production and/or packaging procedure and corresponding record(s).
+Brief steps regarding what is done before production or packaging occurs, for example, are ingredients mixed or weighed, is the production/packaging equipment checked and free from visible debris, evidence of pest activity or other foreign material that could contaminate product, etc. - ☐ Employee training